Skip to main content

 Aims

-This module introduces students to quantitative and qualitative (social science) research methods, as well as key stages of the research process such as research design and question development for example.
-A range of methods for data gathering and analysis are introduced and opportunities for practicing the skills are given through coursework assignments.
-The research skills and techniques learned in this module will act as a foundation for the individual dissertation studies undertaken in Stage 3, with some time given for the outline development of each student’s individual project.
+This module introduces students to quantitative and qualitative (social science) research methods, as well as key stages of the research process such as research design.
+A range of methods for data collection and analysis are introduced and opportunities for practicing the skills are given through structured workshops and coursework assignments.
+The latter will be achieved through an intensive fieldwork period where data collection methods are tried in real-world applied settings.
+The research skills and techniques learned in this module will act as a foundation for the individual dissertation studies undertaken in Stage 3, with some time given for discussing each student’s individual research project proposal in dedicated workshops.

 Outline Of Syllabus

-(iv) Collecting and analysing more structured data - questionnaire surveys design and analysis.
+(iv) Numbers.
+Collecting and analysing more structured data through questionnaire surveys design and analysis.

 Teaching Methods